John Ormsby (translator): Life

 He was a member of the Alpine Club almost from its inauguration in 1858.

-He was one of the first party to climb the Pic de Grivola in August 1859, and he contributed an amusing paper on 'The Ascent of the Grivola' to the second volume of the second series of Peaks, Passes, and Glaciers, by members of the Alpine Club (1862).
+He was one of the first party to climb the Pic de Grivola in August 1859, and he contributed an amusing paper on "The Ascent of the Grivola" to the second volume of the second series of Peaks, Passes, and Glaciers, by members of the Alpine Club (1862).

 In 1864, he published Autumn Rambles in North Africa, travel sketches from La Grande Kabylie and Tunis during 1863–4, originally contributed for the most part to Fraser, with illustrations by the author.
-In 1876, he collected in volume form his Stray Papers, including some amusing pieces, 'Sandford and Merton,' 'Mme.
-Tussaud's,' and 'Swift on the Turf.'
+In 1876, he collected in volume form his Stray Papers, including some amusing pieces, "Sandford and Merton", "Mme.
+Tussaud's", and "Swift on the Turf".
 In 1879, he published a translation from Spanish of the Poem of the Cid, dedicated to Pascual de Gayangos.

-Died 30th October 1895 - buried Ramsgate Cemetery.
-Ramsgate, Kent.
-United Kingdom.
+He died on 30 October 1895, and was buried in Ramsgate Cemetery in Kent.